xuan92ta/WDoF/README.md

 - To characterize the uncertainty in the user decision process, we model user preference as weighted distribution over functions, with the aid of neural processes.
 - To capture the global intent and obtain a more stable learning process, we further consider intra-user uncertainty and inter-user importance respectively.
-- We theoretically prove that the proposed model can achieve a lower generalization error bound than regular neural process based recommendation methods.
+- We provide a theoretical explanation that why the proposed model performs well than regular neural process based recommendation methods.
 - Extensive experiments have been conducted on four wildly used benchmark datasets, demonstrating significant improvements over several state-of-the-art baselines.